russellgordon/ics4u-2023-24/src/site/notes/Thread 3/Day 9.md

 		- High-level topics are:
 			- Data, User Authentication, Simulations, Compression, Crowdsourcing, Digital Divide, Citizen Science
 		- How to prepare:
-			- Complete all assigned Study tasks given so far in this thread of study.
+			- Complete all assigned Study tasks since our last quiz.